 The first potential window to establish a cover crop is just prior to canopy closure of the corn.
-This commonly occurs near the time of topdress or at the sixth leaf stage of corn development.
+This commonly occurs near the time of topdress or between the fourth and sixth leaf stage of corn development.
 At this time, cover crop seed can be broadcast using a tractor-mounted seeder or mixed with fertilizer and applied at the time of topdress.
 New equipment like the PennState interseeder has been developed to interseed cover crops at the same time of N topdress and herbicide application.

 Planting the cover crop at this time in the growing season allows it to become established just prior to canopy closure.
-The cover will remain relatively small since little sunlight will penetrate through the corn leaf canopy dry down and the corn leaf canopy is reduced, the cover crop will grow rapidly.
+The cover will remain relatively small since little sunlight will penetrate through the corn leaf canopy and, therefore, will not reduce corn yields.
+Once the corn matures and begins to dry down and the corn leaf canopy is reduced, the cover crop will grow rapidly.